Jumio/mobile-react/README.md

 2. Open the Xcode workspace (/YourApp/ios/YourApp.xcworkspace) and add the module files according to your desired product (see /YourApp/node_modules/react-native-jumio-mobilesdk/ios/) into the app project.
 * Example: For Fastfill/Netverify add `JumioMobileSDKNetverify.h` and `JumioMobileSDKNetverify.m` to the project
 3. Add the "**NSCameraUsageDescription**"-key to your Info.plist file.
-4. For Jumio React Native plugin 3.4.1, the native SDK used is 3.4.2

 ### Android